 For most age group triathletes one of the most productive ways to create a significant bump in fitness is to attend a triathlon training camp.
 There are a number of excellent camps you can attend throughout the year and in all parts of the country.
 They range in price from $1000 to $4000 and can be very effective in taking your training to the next level.
-As good as these are, the reality is that for many work, other responsibilities and cost make going to a camp an impossibility.
+As good as these are, the reality is that for many work, other responsibilities and cost make going to a camp impossible.
 The good news is anyone can conduct their own camp either solo or with a couple of training buddies.
 My training partner and wife, Teresa and I have done this for ourselves in our builds for Kona in years past.
 I think an optimum solo or small group camp could be 3 days in duration over a weekend.
 Think of it as a training staycation.
 In my example, I will make it a 3 day block from Friday through Sunday.

 Make Your Reservations